 SAAF was established in 2006 as a multi-donor funding mechanism to support small local organisations working to increase access to safe abortion.

-There have been rounds of funding so far:
+There have been four rounds of funding so far: